 Consultant editor, Scientific American’s How Things Work Today (Marshall, 2000)

 By the time such a book is published, it’s tomorrow already.
-I did however manage to explain GPS in a little more detail than typical at this level.
+I did however explain GPS in greater depth than typical at this level.

 Project editor, The Visual Dictionary of Chemistry (DK, 1996)